 Change Starts with Uneven Understanding

 People begin change journeys at different starting points.
 Some have been living with the problem for months; others are just hearing about it.
 That gap matters.
+The longer a someone has been aware of a problem, the more time they’ve had to:

 Before people can get on board with change, they need to understand why it matters.
 That realization happens at different times for different people and it shouldn’t be mistaken for resistance.